protontypes/protonpage/content/en/services/Non-Profit-Support/_index.md

 Protontypes focus lies on open sustainable technology support.
 We are committed to investing all revenues in supporting sustainable non-profit start-ups.

-A project is considered to be sustainable if it alignes with at least on of UNs [Sustainable Development Goals](https://sustainabledevelopment.un.org).
+A project is considered to be sustainable if it alignes with at least one of [Sustainable Development Goals](https://sustainabledevelopment.un.org) defined by the United Nations.

 Please [write us](/contact/) an email with the answer on the following questions: